jtinley0/causal-inference/obesity-analysis/README.md

 # Emergency Department Visits for Obese vs. Non-Obese Patients: A Causal Analysis

 _The following is a brief analytical sample project I performed for a health tech start-up focusing on treatment and care coordination for managing obesity.
 This firm provided a broad topic for me to explore: “How frequently do people with obesity go to the emergency department versus those who are not obese?”
-Given the firm's interest in an intervention that addresses obesity itself to improve health outcomes (and not the other comorbid health complications), with the firm’s approval, I chose to formalize the original prompt into a more insightful research question: “What are the causal ef ects of being obese on emergency room visits?”
+Given the firm's interest in an intervention that addresses obesity itself to improve health outcomes (and not the other comorbid health complications), with the firm’s approval, I chose to formalize the original prompt into a more insightful research question: “What are the causal effects of being obese on emergency room visits?”
 The firm required that I exclusively use the open-source Centers for Medicare and Medicaid Services (CMS) 2008-2010 Data Entrepreneurs Synthetic Public Use File
 (DE-SynPUF) to complete the project (more on this data set below).
 The R programming language was used for statistical analysis._

 ### Problem Statement